Henkine History, Family Crest & Coats of Arms

 - Origins Available:

+The name Henkine has a rich and ancient history.
+It is an Anglo-Saxon name that was originally derived from the baptismal name John, which was originally derived from the diminutive Johan-kin.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
 Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Henkine family

 The surname Henkine was first found in Somerset, where they held a family seat from very early times.